Architectural Control Committee Manual

 B. Violations will be processed in the following manner:

 1. A member of the Architectural Control Committee shall review the alleged violations.
-Owner will be notified of said violation.
+Owner, EMC Administrative Manager and EMC Board of Directors shall be notified of said violation.

-2. If the violation remains unresolved, two letters (second by registered mail), seven or more days apart, will be sent to the violator by the Architectural Control Committee.
+2. If the violation remains unresolved, two letters (second by registered mail), seven or more days apart, will be sent to the violator by the EMC Administrative Manager.
 The letter will clearly state the nature of the violation.

-3. If there is no response within 14 days of receipt of the second letter, the committee will turn the matter over to legal counsel.
+3. If there is no response within 14 days of receipt of the second letter, the EMC Administrative Manager shall advise the EMC Board of Directors who may turn the matter over to legal counsel, as per Part 9 of the Edelweiss Plan and Covenants.
 Expenses incurred in this process will be the responsibility of the property owner.

 A. Building site and tree flagging